CWE-502: Insecure Deserialization - Java

 Insecure deserialization occurs when untrusted data is used to create objects, potentially allowing attackers to execute arbitrary code, manipulate application logic, or achieve denial of service.
 Java's native serialization is particularly dangerous because it can invoke methods during deserialization.

-Primary Defence: Use JSON (Jackson, Gson) instead of Java serialization, or if Java serialization is required, implement ObjectInputFilter (Java 9+) to whitelist allowed classes.
+Primary Defence: Use JSON (Jackson, Gson) instead of Java serialization, or if Java serialization is required, implement ObjectInputFilter to allowlist expected classes and enforce object graph limits.

 Common Vulnerable Patterns